MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 > Do not embed API tokens into source code.
 API tokens should be treated as secrets, and stored securely.

 > [!WARNING]
-> **`Content-Length` header must be specified in a request** for POST/PUT/PATCH/DELETE API calls even though requests have an empty payload body.
-API calls will be receive 411 Length Required response if `Content-Length` isn't specified.
+> **A payload body must be provided in a request** for POST/PUT/PATCH/DELETE API calls even though requests don't have a payload body.
+API calls will be received **411 Length Required** response if a payload body isn't provided.
+Use `{}` in the payload body to avoid the error responses.

 ## <a name="section03"></a>Creating an App Center App API token